kazini/yask-spec-kit/README.md

-### **Spec-Development System**
-Transform feature ideas into structured specifications through AI-guided Requirements → Design → Tasks → Implementation workflow.
+### **Kiro-like Spec-Dev System: **

-Yet Another Spec-Kit.
-Go figures!
+**Yet Another Spec-Kit.** Go figures!
 I based this spec-kit mainly using Kiro's rules and guidelines and complimented with documentation from a few others, like user-created and GitHub's own spec-kit.
 I wasn't satisfied with any of them.
 This format *should* be compatible with Kiro.

 Reports on performance and improvements are welcomed!
 Best of luck with your projects.

 *A catchier and not-so-generic name is direly needed. -Kaz*
+__________
 *Requires: Git*

+Transform feature ideas into structured specifications through AI-guided Requirements → Design → Tasks → Implementation workflow.

 **1. Gemini CLI Setup**
 *   **Manual Installation:**